We all want to work for a company where we fit in. That’s why Elastic built a Source Code

 It’s inspiring to see women stand their ground in that way.
 I think we can take a lesson from it.
 If you’re at a company that lacks diversity, or if you see something that you feel isn’t right, you can encourage change by making your voice heard.
 Representation is powerful.

 How are you supported to achieve success here at Elastic?

 For me, it’s great to see that we have female leadership, sales reps, engineering, and marketing representatives.
 Everywhere I look, I can see women represented and supported.
 In my first job, I was the only woman at the company for a while until they finally hired another woman.
-When I see someone here at Elastic, and let’s say they have an Eastern European name and are in a leadership role, I feel like there’s an opportunity for me to achieve the same.Interested in joining Elastic?
-We’re hiring.
-Check out our teams and find the right career for you!
-Want to read more about life at Elastic?
-Read more on our blog!
+When I see someone here at Elastic, and let’s say they have an Eastern European name and are in a leadership role, I feel like there’s an opportunity for me to achieve the same.Are you interested in joining a company with a source code to live by?
+We're hiring.
+Check out our open roles today!